-It is the policy of the state of Minnesota to provide safe environments and services for vulnerable adults and to provide protective services for vulnerable adults who have been maltreated.
-The Adult Protective Services unit provides training, consultation and case specific assistance to citizens, service providers, counties, law enforcement and state agencies regarding the Minnesota Vulnerable Adult Act [Minnesota Statute Section 626.557 (1995)].
-In addition to consultation and education, the unit develops policy, best practices, and collects and evaluates data for the prevention of maltreatment and service planning for the protection of vulnerable adults.
+Minnesota law mandates safe environments and services for vulnerable adults and protective services for vulnerable adults who have been maltreated.
+The DHS Adult Protective Services Unit provides training and consultation to citizens, service providers, counties, law enforcement and state agencies regarding the Minnesota Vulnerable Adult Act [Minnesota Statute Section 626.557 (1995)].
+The unit also develops policy and best practices and collects and evaluates data to prevent maltreatment and plan adult protection services.

 Mandated Reporter Training: